-Bayer Global Investments B.V., an existing shareholder and an affiliate of Bayer HealthCare LLC, our joint venture partner, has agreed to purchase from us concurrently with this offering in a private placement up to \$35 million of our common shares at a price per share equal to the initial public offering price.
+Bayer Global Investments B.V., or Bayer BV, an existing shareholder and an affiliate of Bayer HealthCare LLC, our joint venture partner, has agreed to purchase from us concurrently with this offering in a private placement \$35 million of our common shares at a price per share equal to the initial public offering price.
 See "Concurrent Private Placement."